Team-Rocket-Mellow/mellow/README.md

 ## Installation

-  Use the package manager 'npm' to install dependencies and run scripts to start server and webpack.
+  Use the package manager 'npm' to install dependencies and run scripts to start server and Vite.

 ```bash
 npm install